brotherbeer/mynum/README.md

-MYNUM LIBARAY
+MYNUM
 -------------

-This C++ library provides operations of big integers.
+MYNUM is a C++ library for big integer arithmetic.
 Compared to the Java, python, ruby and other well-known big integer library, mynum is more efficient!

 operations: